Shining a Light on 5G Industry Progress

 These examples are only a taste of 5G’s potential.
 By providing society with access to content and connectivity wherever we are, the moment we want it, 5G’s future uses are limited only by the imaginations of the innovators who will invent them.

-For more on Samsung’s leadership in 5G, download Samsung’s 5G brochure below.
+For more on Samsung’s leadership in 5G, download Samsung’s 5G brochure from the press kit.

 About the contributor